apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 ```

 The system setting `tserver.scan.executors.fnotify.threads=1` creates a single-threaded
-threaded scan executor in each tablet server named `fnotify`.
-The two per table
+scan executor in each tablet server named `fnotify`.
+The two per-table
 settings configure a scan dispatcher (the SimpleScanDispatcher is built into
 Accumulo) on the table `fluo_table`.
 The scan dispatcher is configured such that when
 a scan hint of `scan_type=fluo-ntfy` is seen it runs on the executor `fnotify`.